Playing Action Video Games May Be Bad For Your Brain, Study Finds

 Agreed, although those too either remain with you if you use them or generally fade away if you don't use them regularly.
 I'm pretty sure the volume of a sphere is 4/3 * pi * r^3, but that's something I'd double check before relying on it since it's not something I use often.
 And it's been years since I've used the quadratic formula so I'd definitely have to Google that one.
 Those are really basic equations, and some people would be shocked that anyone doesn't just know them, while others would not even kno

-Misleading title (Score:3, Insightful)
+Misleading title (Score:5, Insightful)

 Media cycle (Score:2)